 In North Carolina, when the threat of frost has passed, termites emerge from their subterranean tunnels in order to find a mate and create a new nest where they can feed on a near endless supply of wood and cellulose.
 Often, that is inside someone’s home, but most homeowners don’t realize they have a termite infestation until they discover damage.
 By then, repairs and extermination can set you back thousands of dollars.

 To help you spot whether or not you have a pest problem, our termite control company in Raleigh is sharing the key things to look for in a termite infestation.
+If you think that you might face a termite infestation problem, you should check out our termite prevention tips.

 Different Types of Termites